jamesmacwhite/jamesmacwhite/README.md

 ### Hi there 👋

 My name is [James White](https://www.jmwhite.co.uk), I'm a Web Developer based in Nottingham, UK.
-I currently work for @nottinghamcollege.
+I currently work for [nottinghamcollege](https://github.com/nottinghamcollege).

 I love open source and contribute to many projects which I use personally.